greg-raven/Impeachment-Chronicles/_posts/2017-01-01-the-campaign-to-impeach-president-trump-has-begun.md

 ---
-title: 'The campaign to impeach President Trump has begun'
+title: "The campaign to impeach President Trump has begun"
 layout: post
 author:
 - Matea Gold